 - cut it – cutting the grass more often

-- fill it – repairing roads with potholes
+- fill it – repairing roads that have potholes

 We've provided more street cleaners to help keep the borough litter-free.
-They will be out with their barrows, sweeping and litter-picking, making sure all streets get cleaned every 10 days.
+They are out with their barrows, sweeping and litter-picking, making sure all streets get cleaned every 10 days.
 In Grays Town Centre, street cleaners are working every weekday from 6am to 6pm.

 Littering and dog fouling offences are now tackled by even more enforcement officers:

-- you could receive an £80 fixed penalty notice or be taken to court and fined up to £2,500
+- you could get an £80 fixed penalty notice (FPN) or be taken to court and fined up to £2,500

-- 1,000 notices were issued across the borough during the 113 days up to 28 March
+- 262 notices were issued across the borough in July 2017

 You risk an £80 fine if you drop litter.

-Last summer and autumn we increased how often we cut the grass in parks, open spaces and verges of main roads to every 15 working days.
-This meant the equivalent of an extra 3,000 acres was cut – the same area as 93 intu Lakeside shopping centres.
+Last summer we increased how often we cut the grass in parks, open spaces and verges of main roads to every 15 working days.

 Don't forget, you can still report potholes online: